ipfs/ipfs-docs/docs/concepts/persistence.md

 # Persistence, permanence, and pinning

-This guide will help you understand the concepts behind IPFS pinning, along with the differences between persistence, permanence, and pinning itself.
-How do they differ?
-What do they have in common?
-Keep reading to have those questions answered!
+Understand the concepts behind IPFS pinning, along with the differences between persistence, permanence, and pinning itself.

 ## Persistence versus permanence